Galtaji: Shri Galta Peeth

 The Galtaji temple is set within a mountain pass in the Aravalli Hills.
 Since the early 15th century, it has been a retreat for Hindu ascetics belonging to the Ramananda Sampradaya of Shri Ramanand.
 It is said that the site was occupied by yogis for a long period, and Payohari Krishnadas, a Ramanandi saint, arrived at Galtaji in the early 15th century and became head of the Galta gaddi, replacing earlier yogis.

 Galta was northern India's first Vaishnava Ramanandi Peeth and became an important center of the Ramanandi sect.
 The fame of Ramanandi saint Shri Krishnadas Payahari of Galta dham spread widely, and he initiated Shri Bhagwanji from Punjab into the order of Ramanandi Vaishnavism.
 Shri Bhagwanji later founded the Ramanandi center at Pandori Dham in Gurdaspur, Punjab.

 The temple also houses the shrine of Goswami Nabha Das Ji, a respected Ramanandi saint who met the famous Tulsidas, author of the Ramcharitmanas, at Galta Dham.

 Architectural features

 The temple complex features a blend of traditional Rajasthani and Mughal architectural styles, with pavilions topped with rounded roofs, intricately carved stone pillars, and colorful frescoes.
 The temples are built around a natural spring and the sacred kunds (water tanks).
+The temple complex is built from pink sandstone and is noted for its distinctive architecture which has been described as resembling a palace rather than a traditional temple.

 These architectural elements integrate seamlessly into the natural landscape, enhancing the spiritual and aesthetic experience of visitors.